tmpITK/OptimizationResultProcessing/README.md

 # OptimizationResultProcessing

 Needed a script to process results of optimization.
-Mainly for multi objective algorithms.
+Primarily for multi objective algorithms.

 Developed with inspyred algos.